On this page

 Note: Super funds have both a buy unit price and a sell unit price.
 The buy unit price is used when you or your employer make a contribution into your account, while the sell unit price is used when money is withdrawn from your account for an investment switch or to pay a direct fee.
 The difference between these two prices forms the buy/sell spread.
-For more information about buy/sell spreads, see SuperGuide article Buy/sell spread costs: Why these charges may shrink your super.
+For more information about buy/sell spreads, see SuperGuide article Super fees: What are buy/sell spread costs?

 Annual returns and unit prices: what’s the difference?

 Many super fund members are puzzled by apparent differences between the account balance and unit price they see on their super fund account when they go online, and the official annual returns printed on their super fund statement.
 Although these variations are usually small, they can be confusing.

 Differences usually occur because super funds calculate their daily (or weekly) unit prices based on the most recent available valuations for all the assets held in their investment options.
 Although valuations for listed assets, like Australian shares, are normally accessible at the end of each business day, current prices for unlisted assets like property and infrastructure are not available daily.
 Re-valuation of unlisted assets is usually done either quarterly or every six months, so super funds use the previous value for the asset until an updated pricing is available.